Here we will learn what is SQLite COUNT() function and how to use SQLite COUNT() function with Where, Group By, DISTINCT clauses with examples.

 Admin 2

-If you observe the above example we are getting count of employees whose department name equals to “Admin”.
+If you observe the above example we are getting the count of employees whose department name equals to “Admin”.